Code-Institute-Submissions/milestone-project-135/assets/docs/testing.md

 ![JSHint Maps Error ](https://github.com/chloelewisdev/milestone-project-2/blob/master/assets/images/jshint-error.png)

-I tried Googling this error and understand it to some extent but unfortunately with the time constraints of the course I was unable to fix this problem.
+I tried Googling this error and understand it to some extent but unfortunately I was unable to fix this problem.

 * *sendEmail.js* - I received the following error message 'Trailing comma in arguments lists' is only available in ES8 (use 'esversion: 8').'
 I did some research and found an article on Stackoverflow which suggested putting /*jshint esversion: 6 */ to the top of the file.
 I edited this to ‘8’ as this was the version referenced in the error warning, and the problem was fixed.